duolc/HomeAutomation/README.md

 Install Dependencies
   -express, request, multer

-Add your ifttt API key to line 12
+Add your ifttt API and device UUID to config.json_ORIG and save as config.json
-Add the IP of the device you wish to be able to trigger the hook on line 13

 Run the script,  I use forever to keep it running in the background.